glorioushedgehog/TakeMeHomeLegacy/README.md

 # Take Me Home Legacy
-Django app ready to be attached to legacy Take Me Home databases

-Supports searches with facial recognition.

-Also supports the demographic search used by the legacy software.
+Django app ready to be attached to legacy Take Me Home databases.
+Supports both search with facial recognition and demographic search used by the legacy software.
+This app is designed to not interfere with the legacy software, so you may at any time revert to using the old app.
 ## Support
-If you encounter any issues with the software or would like to request a feature, email takemehomesoftware@outlook.com
+If you encounter any issues with the software or would like to request a feature, either open an issue on this repo or email takemehomesoftware@outlook.com
 ## Installation Instructions
 ### 1. Install Python
 Download [Python 3.6](https://www.python.org/downloads/release/python-368/)

-When installing python, be sure to add it to path environment variable.
+When installing python, be sure to add it to your path environment variable.
 Also, ensure that pip gets installed.
 ### 2. Create virtualenv
 First, install virtualenv
 ```